Carimus/node-disks/README.md

 -   `async geDisk(name: string, options: DiskManagerOptions): Disk` to get a disk by name (allowing for aliases in config).

+### Utils

+This library also exports some helper methods:

+-   `async pipeStreams(readable: Readable, writable: Writable): Promise<string>` pipes a readable stream into a writable stream and waits until it completes.
+It will reject if the pipe stream emits an error and will otherwise resolve with the name of the event that the stream closed with (i.e. `'close'` or `'finish'`).
+-   `async streamToBuffer(stream: Readable): Promise<Buffer>` pipes a readable stream into a single buffer.
+Rejects if the stream emits an error.

 ## TODO

 -   [ ] Make the `MemoryDisk` test generic to run on any `Disk` and figure out how to run it safely with `LocalDisk`